Iran supreme leader spurns U.S. overture to fight Islamic State

 "We wanted a consensus among countries over Iran's attendance, but in the end it was more important to have certain Arab states than Iran," a French diplomat said.

-Calling the decision regrettable, Iraq's Foreign Minister Ibrahim al-Jaafari said Baghdad had wanted Iran to attend.
+Calling the decision regrettable, Iraqi Foreign Minister Ibrahim al-Jaafari said Baghdad had wanted Iran to attend.

 Iran sponsors the governments of both Iraq and Syria and has been at the centre of defences against Islamic State in both countries.
 The United States reached out to Iran last year when secret talks led to a preliminary deal on nuclear issues.